 Section 2.
 Transfer.
-An employee desiring to transfer to another position in the same classification will submit a written request to the Human Resources Section stating the nature of the request, type of position desired, locations desired, and date available to transfer.
+An employee desiring to transfer to another position within the same type of appointment (i.e., seasonal, limited duration, permanent) in the same classification will submit a written request to the Human Resources Section stating the nature of the request, type of position desired, locations desired, and date available to transfer.
 The employee must meet the minimum and special qualifications of the position.
 An employee so qualified will then be interviewed and considered either before or in conjunction with promotional candidates for those vacancies in which the employee expressed an interest.